benfrick/docs-portfolio/src/commerce/events/api_eventsv2.md

 <br>

->TIP: This guide does not include details of the data transformations.
-For more info, see [TBD]().

 ## <a name="api-endpoint-quick-reference"></a>API Endpoint Quick Reference

 For more information about each service and to try them out though the UI, visit the Nike Developer Portal through the links below.